spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/13-palette-lock-cluster.md

 * Go to `Tenant Settings`/`Project Settings` as per the user scope.

-* Select `Platform Settings` from the left menu and toggle `Show Nodes Auto Remediation Setting` and `Cluster Auto Remediation` toggle buttons.
+* Select `Platform Settings` from the left menu and toggle `Cluster Auto Remediation` toggle button.

 <InfoBox>
 This does not apply to EKS, AKS or TKE clusters.